MODSetter/SurfSense/README.md

 In Progress...........

 ## Future Work
+- Based on feedback, I will work on making it compatible with local models.
 - Generalize the way SurfSense uses Graphs.
 Will soon make an integration with FalkorDB soon.
 - Critical Notifications **[Done]**
 - Saving Chats **[Done]**